I’ve been creating content for 13 years.

 As a result, I wasted my creative juices on doing clerk work.

 Yeah, but when you know that platforms can suspend you from one day to another, like Facebook did for me — it’s actually terrifying.
-You’re investing hours of your life creating something and then not having any backup, which is completely stupid if you think about it.

-There had to be a better system
+There had to be a better system.

-Every piece of content starts with an idea.
 But if you don’t capture these ideas, then you won’t remember them.

 Problem: You’ll get your best ideas far away from your computer.

-Obsidian is terrible for quick-capturing ideas.
+Obsidian is terrible for quick-capturing ideas on mobile.

 So I don’t even try.